RandyGaul/cute_framework/doc/protocol.md

 State Name | Value
 --- | ---
-CLIENT_STATE_CONNECT_TOKEN_EXPIRED | -6
+*connect token expired* | -6
-CLIENT_STATE_INVALID_CONNECT_TOKEN | -5
+*invalid connect token* | -5
-CLIENT_STATE_CONNECTION_TIMED_OUT | -4
+*connection timed out* | -4
-CLIENT_STATE_CHALLENGE_RESPONSE_TIMED_OUT | -3
+*challenge response timed out* | -3
-CLIENT_STATE_CONNECTION_REQUEST_TIMED_OUT | -2
+*connection request timed out* | -2
-CLIENT_STATE_CONNECTION_DENIED | -1
+*connection denied* | -1
-CLIENT_STATE_DISCONNECTED | 0
+*disconnected* | 0
-CLIENT_STATE_SENDING_CONNECTION_REQUEST | 1
+*sending connection request* | 1
-CLIENT_STATE_SENDING_CHALLENGE_RESPONSE | 2
+*sending challenge response* | 2
-CLIENT_STATE_CONNECTED | 3
+*connected* | 3

+Each state only accepts a subset of packet types, and all extraneous packets received are ignored.

-### CLIENT_STATE_DISCONNECTED
+### Disconnected

-The default state is CLIENT_STATE_DISCONNECTED.
-The client transitions to the CLIENT_STATE_SENDING_CONNECTION_REQUEST state once they receive a valid connect token from the web service and have recorded data from the PUBLIC SECTION of the connect token.
+The default state is *disconnected*.
+The client transitions to the *sending connection request* state once they receive a valid connect token from the web service and have recorded data from the PUBLIC SECTION of the connect token.

 Exactly how the client requests and receives the connect token is out of scope of this document, besides requiring a secure REST API call.
 Exactly how the web service generates the server list of the connect token is also out of scope of this document, as this is the realm of match-making or other similar mechanisms.

 The client reads the PUBLIC SECTION of the connect token and records all of the data.
-If the data is invalid the client transitions to the CLIENT_STATE_INVALID_CONNECT_TOKEN state.
+If the data is invalid the client transitions to the *invalid connect token* state.
 The connect token is deemed invalid by the client if the number of server addresses is outside the range of [1, 32], or if an IP address type is not in the range [1, 2], or if the creation timestamp is more recent than the expiration timestamp.

-### CLIENT_STATE_SENDING_CONNECTION_REQUEST
+### Sending Connection Request

 The client sends the *connect token packet* to a game server from the list and waits for a response.
 This packet is **not** encrypted by the client, as it is already processed by the AEAD primitive by the web service.
-If the server responds with a *challenge request packet*, the client transitions to the CLIENT_STATE_SENDING_CHALLENGE_RESPONSE, after decrypting and recording the contents of the *challenge request packet*.
+If the server responds with a *challenge request packet*, the client transitions to the *sending challenge response*, after decrypting and recording the contents of the *challenge request packet*.

 It is recommended the client moves onto the next server in the server list in the event of failure cases.
 If no more servers are left in the list, the client transitions to one of the error states.

-If the last server in the list responds with a *connection denied packet*, the client transitions to the CLIENT_STATE_CONNECTION_DENIED state.
-If the last server in the server does not send a *challenge request packet* or a *connection denied packet*, the client transitions to the CLIENT_STATE_CONNECTION_REQUEST_TIMED_OUT state.
+If the last server in the list responds with a *connection denied packet*, the client transitions to the *connection denied* state.
+If the last server in the server does not send a *challenge request packet* or a *connection denied packet*, the client transitions to the *connection request timed out* state.

-### CLIENT_STATE_SENDING_CHALLENGE_RESPONSE
+### Sending Challenge Response

-During the CLIENT_STATE_SENDING_CONNECTION_REQUEST the client stored the contents of *challenge request packet*.
+During the *sending connection request* the client stored the contents of *challenge request packet*.
 The contents are used to form the *challenge response packet*.
 The client sends the server the *challenge response packet*.
 The purpose is to verify a few things about the client:

 1. That the client is not spoofing their IP address, and can successfully respond to the server by reflecting the *challenge request packet* with a *challenge response packet*.
 2. That the client is able to decrypt the *challenge request packet* and encrypt the *challenge response packet*.
 This asserts that the client was the **only** user the web service gave the original connect token to.

-If successful, the server will respond with a *connection accepted packet*, and the client transitions to the CLIENT_STATE_CONNECTED state after recording data from the *connection accepted packet*.
+If successful, the server will respond with a *connection accepted packet*, and the client transitions to the *connected* state after recording data from the *connection accepted packet*.
 The client records the *client id* field, the *max clients* field, and the *connection timeout* field from the *connection accepted packet*.

 It is recommended the client moves onto the next server in the server list in the event of failure cases.
 If no more servers are left in the list, the client transitions to one of the error states.

-If the last server in the list responds with a *connection denied packet*, the client transitions to the CLIENT_STATE_CONNECTION_DENIED state.
-If the last server in the server does not send a *connection accepted packet* or a *connection denied packet*, the client transitions to the CLIENT_STATE_CHALLENGE_RESPONSE_TIMED_OUT state.
+If the last server in the list responds with a *connection denied packet*, the client transitions to the *connection denied* state.
+If the last server in the server does not send a *connection accepted packet* or a *connection denied packet*, the client transitions to the *challenge response timed out* state.

-### CLIENT_STATE_CONNECTED
+### Connected

 The purpose of the connected state is to allow the user to send and receive *payload packet*'s containing game-specific data.
 In the absence of any payload packets, the client generates and sends a *keepalive packet* at the KEEPALIVE_FREQUENCY tuning parameter (see [tuning parameters](#tuning-parameters)).

-If no *payload packet*'s or *keepalive packet*'s are received from the server within a *connection timeout* timespan, the client transitions to the CLIENT_STATE_CONNECTION_TIMED_OUT state.
+If no *payload packet*'s or *keepalive packet*'s are received from the server within a *connection timeout* timespan, the client transitions to the *connection timed out* state.

-If the client receives a *disconnect packet* from the server it transitions to the CLIENT_STATE_DISCONNECTED state after performing the [Disconnect Sequence](#disconnect-sequence).
+If the client receives a *disconnect packet* from the server it transitions to the *disconnected* state after performing the [Disconnect Sequence](#disconnect-sequence).

-### CLIENT_STATE_CONNECT_TOKEN_EXPIRED
+### Connect Token Expired

-If at any time the client's connect token expires, the client transitions to the CLIENT_STATE_CONNECT_TOKEN_EXPIRED.
+If at any time the client's connect token expires, the client transitions to the *connect token expired*.
 This can happen if the client has to try connecting to multiple servers in the server list, and continually fails to establish a connection.

 The time to live for the connect token is calculated as: